Language: EN

 (param1, param2) => param1 + param2

-Arrow functions are especially useful in contexts where you need to preserve the this context of the enclosing function, as they use the this context from the environment in which they were created.
+Arrow functions are particularly useful in contexts where it is necessary to preserve the this context of the enclosing function, as they use the this context from the environment in which they were created.